Student (National) Visa

 If the applicant is participating in a volunteer programme, in addition to the medical insurance, they must provide a copy of the civil liability insurance policy taken out by the organization.

 7. Police Record Certificate issued by all countries of residence within the past 5 years.
-The certificate must bear the Apostille of the Hague and will be translated by this Embassy (fee outlined below).
+The certificate must bear the Apostille of the Hague and must be translated by a sworn translator from this official list (see pages 565 - 568).
 The police record is NOT required for minors (those under 18 years of age) or students spending less than 180 days.

-• Information of the Host Family including: names, addresses, and photocopies of D.N.I.
+• Information of the host family in Spain including names, addresses, and photocopies of D.N.I.
+(Spanish national ID card)

-• Sworn Declaration of the Host Family expressing their knowledge of the stay of the minor is not for means of adoption, and their promise to return the minor to his/her home country
+• Sworn declaration (acta de manifestaciones) from the host family (before a lawyer/notary public) expressing that their knowledge of the stay of the minor is not for means of adoption, and their promise to return the minor to his/her home country.

 12. Payment of the visa fees.
 The visa fees are as follows:

-FOR RESIDENTS OF ANTIGUA AND BARBUDA, THE BAHAMAS, DOMINICA AND ST. KITTS AND NEVIS:
+FOR APPLICANTS SUBMITTING VIA COURIER (FROM ANTIGUA AND BARBUDA, THE BAHAMAS, DOMINICA OR ST. KITTS AND NEVIS):

 Please note that nationals of Australia, Bangladesh, Canada, the United States of America and the United Kingdom are subject to different rates for reasons of reciprocity.
 Kindly contact the Consular Section via e-mail at emb.kingston@maec.es for information on requisite fees.